An E-MapReduce (EMR) cluster consists of three categories of nodes: master, core, and task.

 - Master node: runs the NameNode process of Hadoop HDFS and the ResourceManager process of Hadoop YARN.

 - Core node: runs the DataNode process of Hadoop HDFS and the NodeManager process of Hadoop YARN.

-- Task node: runs the NodeManager process of Hadoop YARN and only performs computing.
+- Task node: runs the NodeManager process of Hadoop YARN and performs only computing.

 To cope with the increase of data storage and computing workloads, you can scale out core nodes at any time without affecting the running of the cluster.
 Core nodes can use different storage media to store data.
 For more information, see Local disks and Block Storage overview.

-Task nodes only run computing tasks.
+Task nodes run only computing tasks.
 They cannot be used to store HDFS data.
 If the core nodes of a cluster offer sufficient computing capabilities, task nodes are not required.
 If the computing capabilities of the core nodes in a cluster become insufficient, you can add task nodes to the cluster at any time.
 You can run Hadoop MapReduce tasks and Spark executors on these task nodes to provide extra computing capabilities.

 Task nodes can be added to or removed from a cluster at any time without any impact on the running of a cluster.